Couvbat/testGPS/README.md

 # testGPS
-Proof of concept (send data within distance from gps point)
+Proof of concept (send data only if in range of gps point)

 install process: